Algebraic models for equivariant rational homotopy theory for discrete groups

 \begin{proof} This is straightforward, see e.g. in \cite[A.2.8.6]{LurieHTT} or \cite[11.6.1, 11.6.5]{Hirschhorn} for the projective case. \end{proof}

-We will now prove that the induced Quillen adjunction in functor categories in \cref{lem-adjunction-on-fun} is a partial Quillen equivalence if the original adjunction is a partial Quillen equivalence, as observed in \cite[Lem.
-5.1]{Sciarappa2017}.
+We will now prove that this induced Quillen adjunction is a partial Quillen equivalence if the original adjunction is a partial Quillen equivalence, as observed in \cite[Lem.
+5.1]{Sciarappa2017}, although our proof is a bit different and our assumptions more general.
 This is not a surprising result, but we have not found any published proof for it, so we prove it in detail.
-It is at the core of our campaign to streamline the adaptation of algebraic models to the equivariant setting in a general, categorical way.
+It is an important step in the categorical adaptation of algebraic models to the equivariant setting.